acrolinx/acrolinx-coding-guidance/topics/mac-coding-guidelines.md

 ### Enumerations

-* Always add prefix to your enumeration and to enumeration's keys
+* Always add prefix to your enumeration and to the enumeration's keys
 * Start enumeration items with the same name as your enumeration name.

 ### Literals